bmshema/Baseline-WiFi-Scripts/README.md

 ### regretfulRaven.sh:
 Takes input for network SSID and hashcat mode 22000 file and executes a mask attack with Hashcat to exploit Netgear AT&T hotspot default credentials.

+### pcapfix_all:
+Runs pcapfix deep scan on all pcaps within a directory, moving the original corrupt pcaps to the "busted" directory.